dsdanielpark/all-about-llm/documents/README_KOR.md

  I curated the comments as a sub-module to see how active the activity is while syncing forks.
 Therefore, this repository serves the purpose of curating comments not only for some experiments but mostly for self-checking, where I can see on my own where and when commits and pull requests frequently occur.

-Certainly, I have removed the "Instruct / RLHF" columns and adjusted the table to make it fit within the width of the markdown.
-Here is the modified table:

 ## Leaderboards

 | Leaderboard Name | Description | Reference |